w8tcha/WatchersNET.TagCloud/README.md

 # WatchersNET.TagCloud
-This DNN (formerly DotNetNuke) Module displays a Tag as an HTML5 Canvas 3D Cloud, 3D Flash Cloud, WordCloud ("Wordle" inspired Tag Cloud), or as Plain HTML with Skinning as an list of hyper links in varying styles depending on a weight (Like a Standard Web 2.0 Tag Cloud).
+This DNN (formerly DotNetNuke) Module displays a Tag as an HTML5 Canvas 3D Cloud, WordCloud ("Wordle" inspired Tag Cloud), or as Plain HTML with Skinning as an list of hyper links in varying styles depending on a weight (Like a Standard Web 2.0 Tag Cloud).

 The Tags are generated from...
 * An List of Custom (Localized) Tags you can define